Uttarakhand Foundation Day 2022: All you need to know

-The state consists of multiethnic population which spread across two recognised geo cultural regions: the Garhwal and the Kumaon.
-Large portion of the population of Uttarakhand consists of Rajputs, Garhwali, Gujjar and Kumauni.
-Mostly, people of Uttarakhand speak Indo-Aryan languages.
+The state consists of a multiethnic population spread across two recognized geo-cultural regions: the Garhwal and the Kumaon.
+A large portion of the population of Uttarakhand consists of Rajputs, Garhwali, Gujjar, and Kumauni.
+Mostly, the people of Uttarakhand speak Indo-Aryan languages.
 The official language of the state is Hindi.
-Other languages include Gharwali, Kumauni, Punjabi and Nepali.
+Other languages include Gharwali, Kumauni, Punjabi, and Nepali.

 Festivals of Uttarakhand

-According to Hindu calendar, Dussehra, Diwali, Shivratri, Holi, etc. are celebrated in the Uttarakhand.
-And according to the lunar calendar, Muslims observed Muharram, Ramadan, Id-al-Fitr, Id al-Adha that signals the completion of the hajj and is celebrated worldwide.
-With the tradition of Buddhist, Buddha Purnima is a major festival.
-Jain celebrates, Mahavir Jayanti that honours the birthday of Mahavira.
+According to the Hindu calendar, Dussehra, Diwali, Shivratri, Holi, etc. are celebrated in the Uttarakhand.
+And according to the lunar calendar, Muslims observed Muharram, Ramadan, Id-al-Fitr, and Id-al-Adha which signals the completion of the hajj and is celebrated worldwide.
+With the tradition of Buddhism, Buddha Purnima is a major festival.
+Jain celebrates, Mahavir Jayanti that honors the birthday of Mahavira.
 The Guru Nanak Jayanti is also observed by the Sikh population.
-Christians celebrates, Christmas in Uttarakhand state.
-Various small fairs and festivals also held across the state.
+Christians celebrate, Christmas in Uttarakhand state.
+Various small fairs and festivals are also held across the state.

-Therefore, Uttarakhand Foundation Day is celebrated as a week-long event from 3 November and end up with the ‘Bharat Bharati’ programme on 9 November in Dehradun.
+Therefore, Uttarakhand Foundation Day is celebrated as a week-long event from 3 November and ends up with the ‘Bharat Bharati’ program on 9 November in Dehradun.